 • Primary AmenorrheaIt is diagnosed if you turn 16 and haven't menstruated.
 It's usually caused by some problem in your endocrine system, which regulates your hormones.
 Sometimes this results from low body weight associated with eating disorders, excessive exercise or medications.

 It is diagnosed if you had regular periods, but they suddenly stop for three months or longer.
 It can be caused by problems that affect estrogen levels, including stress, weight loss, exercise or illness.
 Additionally, problems affecting the pituitary gland (such as elevated levels of the hormone prolactin) or thyroid (including hyperthyroidism or hypothyroidism) may cause secondary amenorrhea.
 This condition can also occur if you've had an ovarian cyst or had your ovaries surgically removed.

 Severe Menstrual Cramps (Dysmenorrhea)

 Most women have experienced menstrual cramps before or during their period at some point in their lives.
 For some, it's part of the regular monthly routine.
-But if your cramps are especially painful and persistent, this is called dysmenorrhea and you should consult health care professional like Deepti Asthana.
+But if your cramps are especially painful and persistent, this is called dysmenorrhea and you should consult health care professional like Dr. Deepti Asthana.
 She is one of the best painful periods treatment provider in Gurgaon, Delhi NCR.

 Premenstrual syndrome (PMS)